How Germany imported anti-Semitism

 Good luck.

-One barrier to dealing with imported anti-Semitism is that, according to the Post, the police reflexively attributes instances of anti-Semitic incidents to “the far right,” using it as a default designation when the perpetrator isn’t known.
+One barrier to dealing with imported anti-Semitism is that, according to the Post, the police reflexively attribute instances of anti-Semitic incidents to “the far right,” using it as a default designation when the perpetrator isn’t known.
 Thus, while police statistics purport to show that 90 percent of anti-Semitic crimes are committed by followers of the far right, a survey of victims commissioned by the German Parliament concluded that Muslims were most often the perpetrators.
 A separate study found comparatively high levels of anti-Semitic thinking among refugees with a Middle Eastern or North African background.

 No surprise there.